FAQ: Questions Asked Frequently: More on characterizing and approximating

 This section highlights some of the subtle problems that arise when there are more than one variable aggregate.
 In particular, we consider the following instance of the $\faq$ problem where there are no free variables,

 The input $\faq$ query has two blocks of variable aggregates.
 In the first block, for variables $X_i$ where $i\in L$, $\bigoplus$ is a semiring aggregate; and the second block, for variables $X_i$, $i\notin L$, has $\bar \bigoplus$ as a functionally different semiring aggregate.
 Example~\ref{ex:scq} showed that $\scq$ can be reduced to an $\faq$-instance of this form, where $\bigoplus = \sum$ and $\bar \bigoplus = \max$.
-Note that $\bigoplus$ and $\bar\bigoplus$ being functionally different means they are not commutative, as we showed in Proposition~\ref{prop:commute}.
+Note that $\bigoplus$ and $\bar\bigoplus$ being functionally different means they are not commutative with one another, as shown in Proposition~\ref{prop:commute}.